daffainfo/ctf-writeup/RITSEC CTF 2023/Pickle Store/README.md

 > https://pickles-web.challenges.ctf.ritsec.club/

 ## About the Challenge
-We have been given a website that has a functionality to order a pickle
+We were given a website that has a functionality to order a pickle

 ![preview](images/preview.png)